sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 the indices of the corresponding values of `annotations` of that observation (any following position).
 Therefore, elements after the observation value are for the `observation` level `attributes` and for `annotations` of that observation.
-Elements for `annotations` are only included if there are `annotations` for that observation.
-If `annotations` are present, then all `attributes` defined at `observation` level must be included.
-Otherwise, if the observation has no `annotations`, then beginning from the end of the array, `observation` level `attributes` can be omitted if:
+Elements for `annotations` are only included if there are `annotations` for that observation. **If `annotations` are present for an observation, then all `attributes` defined at `observation` level must be included.** Otherwise, if the observation has no `annotations`, then beginning from the end of the array, `observation` level `attributes` can be omitted if:
 - the `attribute` is not set for this observation (possible for optional attributes) or
 - the `attribute` value for this observation corresponds to the default value.